antonfischl1980/monitoring-plugins-gentoo/README.md

 ### License

-Each plugin will provide its own license header to make it clear under which license it's released under.
+Each plugin will provide its own license header to make it clear under which license it's released.
 Most of them you'll see having a MIT license, which basically is an all-permissive license.
 If different licenses are used, it's usually because the plugin is derived from another one that was published under a different license.

 ### Dependencies
 All Perl-based plugins will require Monitoring::Plugin at the very least, as that implements the basic Nagios API in a flexible way.